Shortlist UK’s Best Construction ERP Software For Tracking Projects, CVR, Subcontractors & Procurements

 Cloud-based Construction ERP Software used to manage build-phase snags, tasks, and forms at scale.
 Designed to handle moderate to complex process management requirements across construction projects.
 Ideal for firms with more than 20 users and a first year budget of at least £12,000.

-Key features: Risk management, Compliance management, CAD and BIM integration, Project management, Workforce management
+Key modules: Risk management, Compliance management, CAD and BIM integration, Project management, Workforce management

 Implementation time: 4 weeks to 3 months